dattatele/full-stack-django-kit/README.rst

 * Bower
 * Gulp

 Prepare
 =======
 Before installation of any pip packages, it is recommended to use a virtual environment such as ``virtualenv`` or ``anaconda``.
 I personally use anaconda_.

+Assuming you have all above requirements, the following should work:

 ::

     git clone <repo>
-    pip install -r requirements.txt # for now, installs fabric, ansible, and wheel
+    pip install -r requirements.txt # for now, installs fabric, ansible, and wheel cd styleguide
+    npm install
+    bower install
+    cd ..
+    fab build.styleguide

 Vagrant Usage
 =============